 Many people purchase or adopt dogs or puppies without understanding the breed traits and the Great Pyrenees is certainly no exception to this.
 These irresistible balls of white fluff are stunning, adorable, and are always crowd favorites

 However, the Great Pyrenees is not like most other dogs.
-Many pyrs are surrendered when surprised owners experience some breed-specific traits.
+Many pyrs are surrendered when surprised owners experience these breed-specific traits.
 Before anyone adds a pyr to their family, I wish they knew these five things.

 1. Great Pyrenees bark.
 A lot.